 I recalled a business owner complaining to me about her staffs, “If I can work on weekends, they should also work on weekends”.
 To say the least, I did not empathize with this boss.
 No business owner can ever expect his or her employees to be as committed as herself.
 When you choose the entrepreneur road, you allow your personal life to mix with your work.
 An employee carries the right to separate them but not us.

-You became Neo in Matrix that get the privilege to travel between the dimensions of work and rest.
-I remember the stark difference when my wife invite me for a date before and after I own a small business.
+You became Neo in Matrix that gets the privilege to travel between the dimensions of work and rest.
+I remember the stark difference when my wife invited me for a date before and after I own a small business.
 Before I became an entrepreneur, I looked forward to the date.
-I hated my boss when he wanted me to work in my family time.
+I hated my boss when he wanted me to work at my family time.
 Now, if my client needed my service I will just tell my wife ” Honey, follow me.
 We head for coffee after I deliver these!”

 6. There IS No More Sales Target